 That’s right, cooperative members get their share of this profit allocated back to them as capital credits.
 The co-op may keep it for a period, to use it temporarily as working capital, but eventually, those margins are returned to members, either through lower electric bills or as a check written directly to the member.
 The concept is an essential element of the cooperative business model: Margins belong to the members.

 You won’t ever see an Investor Owned Utility returning profits to customers.
 They exist to benefit their owners, the shareholders.
 And you won’t see municipal utilities returning profits either.
 They keep the money to use for other community services.

-Each year the decision to pay capital credits is decided by the Board based on the financial health of the Coop.
-During some years, the Coop may experience high growth in the number of new accounts added or severe storms may result in the need to spend additional funds to repair lines.
-Both of these events may keep affect the funds needed to maintain and operate the Coop in which event the Board may defer any refunds of capital credits in that year.
+Each year the decision to pay capital credits is decided by the Board of Directors based on the financial health of the Cooperative.
+During some years, a Cooperative may experience high growth in the number of new accounts added or severe storms may result in the need to spend additional funds to repair lines.
+Both events may affect the funds needed to maintain and operate the Cooperative in which event the Board may defer any refunds of capital credits in that year.
 However, members do not lose capital credits, they are simply deferred until such time as the Board determines that it is proper to pay them for a particular year.
-Prior to this year, the Coop refunded all capital credits from its founding in 1937 through 1992.